BBIT To Setup Offices In Karachi And Gwadar To Attract Investors - UrduPoint

 BBIT To Setup Offices In Karachi And Gwadar To Attract Investors

-The investors would be provided up to date information about business opportunities in various sector of the province by setting up one-window facilitation center at the area, an official in the Balochistan government told APP on Friday.
+The investors would be provided up to date information about business opportunities in various sector of the province by setting up one-window facilitation center at the area, an official in the Balochistan government told APP.

 He added that the office would also facilitate the foreign business man in visa issues, security, NOC and registration.